Neurotech-Davis/our-website/README.md

 **Deploying to Firebase**

 Followed this guide with some modifications: https://anish-gyawali.medium.com/deploying-a-react-app-with-github-actions-and-firebase-hosting-a-beginners-guide-2f1b9f477ac3

-All commands run in root directory
+All commands ran in terminal at root directory
 1. ran $ npm install -g firebase-tools
 2. checked firebase was installed $ firebase --version
 3. logged out our firebase account $ firebase login:ci